TonyM1958/FoxESS-Cloud/README.md

 This site contains sample python code for accessing the Fox cloud data via the REST API used by the Fox ESS Cloud web site and app.
 There is also a Jupyter Lab notebook with examples of how to run the sample code.

-** This project is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Fox ESS.
-You make use of this code at your own risk, There is no warrany express or implied **
+**This project is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Fox ESS.**
+Please refer to the [LICENCE](https://github.com/TonyM1958/FoxESS-Cloud/blob/main/LICENCE) for information on copyright, permissions and warranty.

 ## Setup
 To initialise a Jupyter Lab notebook, copy the following text and edit the configuration variables needed to add your values: